Nikhil-Satish/TRINIT_AngryNerds_DEV/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## The Frontend

+The frontend of the app was developed using ReactJS.
+Once the zip file is uploaded, the backend outputs a Question.js file which contains an array of questions (and in this case, along with the answers to evaluate).
+React-Latex has been used to render the latex content onto the display.
+The user can navigate back and forward and his answers will be recorded on clicking 'Save and Next'.
+There is a timer that auto-submits once the duration expires.
+Upon submission, the user will be redirected to the Analysis page where they can find their score and basic analytics.

 ### `npm test`